thoughtbot/form_props/README.md

 ## Error handling

-FormProps doesn't handle form errors, but you can easily add this functionality:
+form_props doesn't handle form errors, but you can easily add this functionality:

 ```ruby
 json.someForm do